Finland–Greece relations

 Finnish-Greek relations are foreign relations between Finland and Greece.
 Greece was among the first countries to recognize the independence of Finland, on January 5, 1918.
 Both countries established diplomatic relations in 1920.

-Since February 1, 1977, Finland has an embassy in Athens.
+Since February 1, 1977, Finland has had an embassy in Athens.
 For a long period Finland was represented in Greece through its embassies either in Bucharest, Rome or Belgrade.
-Finland also has 7 honorary consulates in Kos, Patras, Pireus, Rhodes, Thessaloniki, Heraklion, and Corfu.
-Greece has an embassy in Helsinki and 4 honorary consulates in Turku, Kuopio, Oulu, and Rovaniemi.
+Greece has an embassy in Helsinki.

-Both countries are full members of the European Union.
-Greece is a full member of NATO.
-Finland is not a full member.
-Greece has given full support to Finland's membership of the European Union.
+Both countries are full members of the European Union, NATO, Council of Europe, and Eurozone.

-Greece supports Finland's NATO membership.

 There are 1,681 Greeks living in Finland, and 1,600 Finns living in Greece.

-Embassies

-The Embassy of Finland is located in Athens, Greece.
-The Embassy of Greece is located in Helsinki, Finland.
+Greece fully supported Finland's application to join NATO, which resulted in membership on 4 April 2023.

+In September 2022, Greece fully approved Finland's application for NATO membership.